wakujs/waku/README.md

 };
 ```

-Error boundaries are designed to handle **unexpected errors** as a last resort.
-They act as a safety net to prevent the entire application from crashing when something goes wrong.
-For expected error conditions (like validation failures or network issues), you should handle them explicitly in your application logic rather than relying on error boundaries.
+Error boundaries handle **unexpected errors** as a last resort safety net.
+For expected error conditions (like validation or network failures), handle them explicitly in your application logic.

-In production, errors from server components and server functions are automatically obfuscated on the client side to avoid revealing sensitive server internals.
-This means that detailed error messages and stack traces are only visible in development mode, helping to protect your application's security while still providing useful debugging information during development.
+In production, server errors are automatically obfuscated on the client to avoid revealing server internals.
+Detailed error messages and stack traces are only visible in development.

 If you customize the root element (see [Root element](#root-element)), you should add your own error boundary there, as Waku's default root error boundary is included in the default root element.